The efficiency of an airport’s Baggage Handling System (BHS) has a direct effect on passenger satisfaction and airport punctuality.

 We have worked within highly space-constrained airports, such as Heathrow, to carry out Asset Replacement projects, including HBS ECAC Standard 3 upgrade, T4 Asset replacement sorter, T5 EBS upgrade and T3 IB check-in.

 Our unique experience with baggage processes involves looking at the whole airport holistically.
 We undertake full airport reviews to understand the full holistic baggage and check-in operational requirements analysis.
 Such a project for three airports in Saudi Arabia – Prince Abdul Mohsen Bin Abdulaziz International Airport at Yanbu, Prince Nayef Bin Abdulaziz Airport at Qassim and Hail Airport – included the complete end to end departures and arrivals baggage solutions examining check-in desks, kiosks, baggage make-ups points, baggage reclaims and the departure/arrivals area.
 Our holistic knowledge also helped future proof all three of the airport’s baggage handling systems, developing culturally-aware models and solutions to support predicted Passenger & Baggage demand and capacity requirements and meeting IATA standards.

-Complex problems and future proofing airports need a holistic view to fully understand the implications and consequences.
+Complex problems and future-proofing airports need a holistic view to fully understand the implications and consequences.
 This can bring hidden benefits too.
-Our Kerbside to Airspace End to End Airport Capacity Planning for Bristol Airport, for example, looked at best sequence of infrastructure investments to achieve timely capacity growth, but also gave us opportunities to suggest changes to improve revenue, including increase dwell time in the departure lounge.
+Our Kerbside to Airspace End to End Airport Capacity Planning for Bristol Airport, for example, looked at the best sequence of infrastructure investments to achieve timely capacity growth but also gave us opportunities to suggest changes to improve revenue, including increase dwell time in the departure lounge.

 If you would like to discuss any aspect of baggage, BHS or holistic end to end airport capacity planning, contact us today